 State offices may be closed due to weather conditions only by order of the Governor.
-Because we are a state university, we follow state policies regarding office closings.
+Because we are a state university, we follow state policies* regarding office closings.
 SUNY New Paltz’s president is authorized to suspend campus activities, but can give non-teaching professional staff or classified civil service personnel time off without charge to leave credits only in very limited circumstances.
-In a situation where there is inclement weather, but offices are open, individuals must use their best judgment as to whether or not they feel comfortable traveling on the roadways.
-The College asks that non-essential employees notify supervisors of their planned absence, and their intention to use their leave credits as appropriate.
+This would include 1) delayed office openings or 2) if the governor takes action to close our campus or, pursuant to contract provisions, if there is an approved early departure.
+The College must be mindful of the number of State-mandated contact hours necessary to earn academic credits.

 Because we are a residential campus and students, staff and visitors who remain on campus are expecting offices to be open, we want to make them aware BEFORE they venture out in inclement weather to an office that had to close.

 If your office is closing, please follow these steps:

 - Each department head (or his/her designee) must report to their VP or Dean for approval in the decision to close their office and indicate the time it will close.